 If a student's academic performance is below a 2.5 GPA or the clinical experience is unacceptable, the school could request that the student withdraw from the program at that time.
 Progression in the program requires the student to maintain a 2.5 GPA.
 Students who fail to maintain the required average will be placed on academic probation which must be remedied by the mid-term progress of the following semester.
 Throughout the program, faculty members monitor and advise students on their performance in the classroom and clinical setting.

 The school upholds strict standards of clinical excellence and professionalism for its students.
 In order for a student to be eligible for graduation, they must demonstrate satisfactory completion of all didactic and clinical course work requirements.
 Students will be required to pass a comprehensive exam at the completion of the second semester (sophomore year) and sixth semester (senior year) with a score of 80 and 85% respectively.
 Students who do not sit for the exams face immediate dismissal from the program on academic grounds.
 This dismissal will be reported to the ARRT and may impact future application to sit for the ARRT exam.
 All coursework for the term in which the exam is scheduled will receive a grade of F. Students who sit for the exam and fail to make the minimum score will be dismissed from the program, the dismissal will be reported to the ARRT, but individual course grades will not be impacted.
 See individual course syllabi for additional details.
-Students will be allowed three attempts to pass the exams.
+Sonography track students are expected to pass the physics board administered by the ARDMS at the end of the junior year in order to progress into the senior year.

-Upon graduation students are eligible to sit for the ARRT certification exam.
+Upon graduation students are eligible to sit for the ARRT or ARDMS certification exams.
 Students who complete BS degree requirements through Marshall University will be granted a Bachelor of Science in Medical Imaging degree once the applicant has fulfilled all requirements from the School of Medical Imaging.
 The required courses are listed under Admission.
 For more information, contact SMMC SOMI at (304)526-1259.